Scotty 2 Hotty: Early career (1989–1997)

 At approximately 14 or 15 years old, Garland wrote to Sue Aitchison, the Community Relations Specialist of the World Wrestling Federation, inquiring from which professional wrestling school the company recruited the majority of their employees.
 Aitchison responded by telling him that they did not recruit from any particular school and wished him luck.
 Garland then attempted to call Vince McMahon, but was unable to speak to McMahon directly.

 Garland began attending shows at the Cumberland County Civic Center in Portland, Maine, helping the ring crew to construct the wrestling ring.
 After an independent promoter saw Garland wrestling with his friends, he offered Garland a job.
 In his first match, Garland wrestled Steve Ramsey in a Portland armory on November 23, 1989, the same night the Survivor Series was taking place.
 In the same year, Garland began wrestling for the Massachusetts-based New England Wrestling.

 In August 1991, Garland was introduced to the WWF by fellow NEW wrestler Phil Apollo.
 Garland made his first appearance with the World Wrestling Federation in October 1991 while still a junior in high school, teaming with Sonny Blaze and using the ring name "Scott Taylor".
 Garland appeared sporadically with the WWF as an enhancement talent over the next six years, losing to wrestlers such as The Berzerker, Yokozuna and The Ringmaster.

 Garland continued to attend college throughout his early tenure, and in 1994, he supplemented his income by working as a Fleet Bank bank teller and as the assistant manager of a Spencer's Gifts outlet.

 Garland made two appearances for Extreme Championship Wrestling (ECW) in February 1997, losing both matches to Taz.

-World Wrestling Federation/Entertainment/WWE (1997–2007, Sporadic)
+World Wrestling Federation/Entertainment (1997–2007)

 Light heavyweight division (1997–1998)

 In 1997, Garland, now working for insurance company Unum, planned to wrestle tryout matches for Extreme Championship Wrestling.
 Upon hearing of his plans, President of the WWF Talent Relations Bruce Prichard signed him to a contract.
 Garland began wrestling in the Light Heavyweight division as Scott Taylor.
 In late 1997, he took part in an eight-man tournament for the vacant WWF Light Heavyweight Championship, but was eliminated in the second round after being chokeslammed by Kane.